tdongsi/tdongsi.github.io/source/_posts/Hive/2015-11-23-programming-hive-hive-cli.markdown

 Debug help:  ./hive --debug --help
 ```

 Note the list of services following the line "Service List".
 There are several services available, most notably **cli, hwi, jar, metastore**.
 You can use `--service name` option to invoke a service.
-CLI is the default service, not specifying any service in `hive` command will run CLI service, as shown above.
+CLI is the default service, not specifying any service in `hive` command will run CLI service, as shown in "Starting Hive" section above.

 For example, to run [Hive Web Interface](https://cwiki.apache.org/confluence/display/Hive/HiveWebInterface), run the service **hwi**.
 On Cloudera Quickstart VM, you might encounter this error: